matthewseaman/pyTanks.SwiftPlayer/README.md

-# pyTanks.SwiftPlayer #
+# pyTanks.SwiftPlayer

 A Swift pyTanks Player client.

 ### What is pyTanks? ###

-pyTanks is a battlefield for Python tank AIs to fight.
+pyTanks is a battleground for Python AIs to fight it out.

 * [The Python Server](https://github.com/JoelEager/pyTanks.Server) manages the game and communicates with tank clients about game state.
 * [The JavaScript/HTML Viewer](https://github.com/JoelEager/pyTanks.Viewer) manages the display of the battlefield and the scoreboard.
 * Tank Player Clients manage and run Tank AIs, communicating with the server by sending and receiving JSON via web sockets.
   - [Python Player](https://github.com/JoelEager/pyTanks.Player) - Works on any OS with Python 3
-  - Swift Player - Works on macOS Sierra or later with Swift 4.2 and Swift Package Manager
+  - Swift Player - Works on macOS Sierra or later with Swift 4.2 and Swift Package Manager.
+You may also get it to run on Linux, but Linux is not officially supported at this time.

 ### Where does Swift come in? ###
 The existing pyTanks.Player expects clients to be written in Python, however, all communication happens via JSON and web sockets.
 Because these are open standards, a client may theoretically be written in any language.
 This project provides a Swift template for pyTank players.